 Because here at the Robert Alexander Center, we know just how hard it can be to relocate for such a reason.
 We know just how beneficial the programs we offer can be, and we thoroughly encourage you to consider the pros and cons of coming to Kentucky to get the help you need.

-We only hope to help you face your demons and come out the other side either feeling much more like your old self, or to reach the point where you’re happy with your progress, and feel like you can take charge over your life again.
+We only hope to help you face your demons and come out the other side either feeling much more like your old self, or reaching the point where you’re happy with your progress, and feel like you can take charge of your life again.